haproxy/haproxy/doc/lua-api/index.rst

   .. warning::
-    It is not possible to read from the response in request action, and it is not possible to read for the request channel in response action.
+    It is not possible to read from the response in request action, and it is not possible to read from the request channel in response action.

   .. warning::
     It is forbidden to alter the Channels buffer from HTTP contexts.
 So only